billaxen/the-dom-p1/__pre-lecture/pre_fundamentals-3-2_testing.md

 });
 ```

-## Run the test in the VS Code Terminal with `yarn test exercise-3.0`
+Run the test in the VS Code Terminal with `yarn test exercise-3.0`

-# Exercises
+## Exercises

-Find and fix the issues.
+Take a look at these exercises, can you fix the errors?

----
+Copy of the code is provided below but feel free to do the work in [Codesandbox](https://codesandbox.io/s/m2d3-testing-exercise-wjtbe?file=/index.js)

 ```js
 // Exercise 1